 Sculptor envisions colorful steel birds for Capitol Hill subway station

-Mike Ross is the public-art sculptor for Sound Transit's future underground station at Capitol Hill.
-His steel birds, one facing north and one facing south, would appear to kiss each other, in a model.
+That's the vision of Mike Ross, the public-art sculptor for Sound Transit's future underground station at Capitol Hill.
+His steel birds, one facing north and one facing south, would appear to kiss each other.
 They would lurk among huge crossbeams, over the train platforms.
+"Because I started with such aggressive symbols, I arranged them in a nonaggressive way," he said Thursday.
+A New Yorker, he was inspired by Seattle's natural setting and aviation history, but wanted bright colors to offset the region's perpetually gray skies.